python-microscopy/python-microscopy/doc/Contributing.rst

   invested some time in this, but know that there are remaining issues.
 - Port our Pyro code to a newer version of Pyro (the version we currently use does not support Python3 and the new version has backwards incompatible changes)
+- Check for and correct relative module imports
+- Build a conda module for dispatch on python3
+- Fix all c coded modules to use new init methods

 We will probably discover more as we progress.